 Let's take for instance the keyword “network outage”.
 The customer asks a question containing the keyword “outage”.
 The system identifies the keyword and launches the pre-defined “outages” chatbot workflow, providing basic information about the outage + expected resolution time.

-Have a look below to an automated response we created for the keyword “kitty”.
+Have a look below to an automated response we created for the keyword “Outage”.

-First of all, we added multiple variations of the word “kitty”, just to make sure that if someone makes a typo or uses capitals, we have them covered.
+First of all, we added multiple variations of the word “outage”, just to make sure that if someone makes a typo or uses capitals, we have them covered.
 Then we choose the kind of response we want the chatbot to have.
-In this case, it will respond with a new flow named “Response - Kitty” (see the picture of this flow below).
+In this case, it will respond with a new flow named “Outage” (see the picture of this flow below).
 But it might also be a line of text, whatever suits you better.

 We strongly recommend one of the choices to be a Chatbot Reset button.
 Hereby under the name “Start again”.
 It is important to give your customers the chance of starting the conversation all over again, for multiple reasons.
 So bear that in mind.